Dev-023/Password-Manager/README.md

 # Password Manager
 Password manager which can encrypt and store all your passwords

-Passwords are stored in encrypted format via CryptoGraphy module Imported modules -
+Passwords are stored in encrypted format via cryptography module Imported modules -
   1. OS
   2. json